Practicing Patience: Alzheimer's and the Importance of Empathy

 I also began to look at how Alzheimer's was affecting my mom instead of only how it was affecting me.
 How did it feel to be her?
 What must it be like to get through the day?

 By putting myself in her shoes more often, it allowed me to have more empathy for what she was going through.
 It made me stop and think before I responded to something she said or did.
-And thinking before I reacted allowed me to choose to respond with patience and understanding instead of snapping at her.
+Thinking before I reacted allowed me the opportunity to choose to respond with patience and understanding instead of snapping at her.

 Being able to pause for even one breath before you react to your loved one is huge in developing more patience.
 In that one breath, you are able to choose how you respond instead of just reacting out of anger or frustration.

 If you can practice pausing for one breath, not just with your loved one but in any frustrating situation, you might be surprised at how much more patience you have.
-And with practice, pausing before you respond will become your default setting rather than simply reacting without thinking first.
+With practice, pausing before you respond will become your default setting rather than simply reacting without thinking first.